 Where these circumstances are outside the purview of the IAP Terms of Reference, and in accordance with best practice in other allocation processes, the IAP did not provide comment.
-However, the IAP would wish to alert the Minister and Department that a number of individuals are likely to provide cases of exceptional or special circumstances when the final decision on allocation are made by the Government.
-The IAP is of the view that these cases can be considered swiftly.
+However, the IAP would wish to alert the Minister and Department that a number of individuals are likely to provide cases of exceptional or special circumstances when the final decision on allocation are made by Government.

-Appendix 1 - Summary of Issues raised in Consultation Meetings and Round 1 Submissions - Ocean Trap & Line - Line East Fishery
+Appendix 1- Summary of Issues raised in Consultation Meetings and Round 1 Submissions - Ocean Trawl - Northern Fish Trawl Fishery